Ackee-Blockchain/2025-workshop-fuzzing/WINDOWS_INSTALLATION.md

 # Install Wake on Windows

-We will install wake and anvil for testing.
+We will install Wake and Anvil for testing.

 ## Installing Wake